BigPolarBear1/factorization/README.md

 THE FUTURE IS COMING, AND THE FUTURE WILL BE GAY (AND QUEER, AND TRANS).
 Fuck you all.
 Could have just paid former manager a few million and bought my work.. but no.... you had to do it like this.
 Burn in hell fuckers.

+HERE IS HOW TO BREAK FACTORIZATION:

+Do normal QS until you find a smooth.
+WE NEED ONLY 1 SMOOTH.

+Your smooth becomes the modulus and you enumerate linear and quadratic coefficients for that modulus.
+We can use p-adic lifting if we have for example 19 x 19 x 19.
+Then we simply find which combination using chinese remainder generates the same smooth.
+And that's it.
+That's how it is done.
+It's easy as hell and all the math is there already.
+NOTHING NOVEL HAS TO BE DONE.
+IT'S ALL THERE ALREADY.
+You know where to find me if you want to negotiate a delay of PoC release... which at this point, will cost you money, and also money for my former manager.
+You have until the end of the day.
+If not... expect a PoC soon...... good luck folks.
+You forced me down this path.
+I had no choice.
+I tried.